 Sadly during the afternoon hours on March 21, 2019 after an enjoyable talk with her son Zion, she went to take a nap and the Lord called her home as she slept.
 Sherlene leaves to remember and celebrate her life are her four children whom she cherished and loved, her daughter Nakisha, her three sons, Cairo, Raymond and Zion.
 Her "twin" foster sister LeeAnn and niece Danielle and great nephew Seth, her cherished foster brother Darryl and nephew Richard Andre, Jenice and sister Tyra and younger foster brother Nelson, as well as a host of family, friends, co-workers and neighbors.

-To send flowers to the family of Sherlene Coleman, please visit Tribute Store
+To plant a tree in memory of Sherlene Coleman, please visit Tribute Store